awslabs/multi-model-server/examples/ssd/README.md

 DMS allows users to extend the base service functionality and add more custom initialization, pre-processing, inference and post-processing.

-In this example, we extend `MXNetVisionService` and reuse its input image preprocess functionality to resize and transform the image shape.
+In this example, we extend `MXNetVisionService`, provided by DMS for vision inference use-cases, and reuse its input image preprocess functionality to resize and transform the image shape.
 We only add custom pre-processing and post-processing steps.
-See `ssd_service.py` for more details on how to extend the base service and add custom pre-processing and post-processing.
+See `[ssd_service.py](ssd_service.py)` for more details on how to extend the base service and add custom pre-processing and post-processing.

 ## Step 5 - Export the model with deep-model-export CLI utility

-In this step, we package, pre-trained MXNet Model we downloaded in Step 1, 'signature.json' file we prepared in step 2 and 'synset.txt' file we prepared in step 3 as one single 'resnet50_ssd_model.model' file.
-We use 'deep-model-export' command line utility (CLI) provided by DMS.
+In this step, we package the following:
+1. pre-trained MXNet Model we downloaded in Step 1.
+2. '[signature.json](signature.json)' file we prepared in step 2.
+3. '[synset.txt](synset.txt)' file we prepared in step 3.

+as one single 'resnet50_ssd_model.model' file.
+We use `deep-model-export` command line utility (CLI) provided by DMS.

 This tool prepares a .model file that will be provided as input to start the inference server.